 For topic guides on ADA Transportation, click here.

-Individuals are eligible to use CAT’s SET Program if they meet one of the following eligibility criteria:
+Individuals are eligible to use CAT’s ADA Complementary Service Program if they meet one of the following eligibility criteria:

 - Inability, as the result of a physical or mental impairment, to use regular buses.

 - Inability, as the result of a specific, impairment-related condition, to travel to and from a bus stop.